-All requirements for the master's degree are to be completed within five years from the time of first course registration post admission for the MS in Psychology program at La Verne.
+All requirements for the master's degree are to be

+completed within five years from the time of first course registration post admission for the MFT program at the University of La Verne.
 Appeals for extension of time limitations must be made in writing to the Graduate Appeals Committee.